-It is largely admitted that a "component can only be accessed through well defined interfaces" [51].
+It is largely admitted that a "component can only be accessed through well defined interfaces" [2].
 Component interfaces shield the component from its environment and increase its context independence needed by the design for reuse.
 Component-based languages propose different concepts to describe component interfaces such as services, ports, interfaces, protocols, etc. In different component languages, these words may have different meanings.
-For example, in Fractal [9] or Enterprise JavaBeans [39], the port and interface concept are mixed that is why they only speak about interfaces.
-In UML components [12], both port and interface concepts exist such as in ArchJava [2] where interfaces are called port interfaces.
-That is why we choose to clearly explain the choices that we made for Scl.
-In Scl., a component provides or requires services through ports described by interfaces.
+For example, in Fractal [11] or Enterprise JavaBeans [31], the port and interface concept are mixed that is why they only speak about interfaces.
+In UML components [32], both port and interface concepts exist such as in ArchJava [10] where interfaces are called port interfaces.
+That is why we choose to clearly explain the choices that we made for SCL.
+In SCL, a component provides or requires services through ports described by interfaces.

-4.1 Services
+4.1.
+Services

 A component provides functionalities which are named services.
 Basically, a service is a subprogram defined in a component, such as a method in the object-oriented model.
 The main difference between a component and an object is that a component also expresses the services that it requires from other components in order to provide its own ones.
 Thus, a component has two sets of services: its provided services and its required services.
-For example, a password manager component may provide services such as generatePwd:, generateALowerCasePwd:, isValid: and require a getRandomNumber service.
+For example, a password manager component may provide services such as generatePwd:,generateALowerCasePwd:,isValid: and require a getRandomNumber service.

-4.2 Ports
+4.2.
+Ports

-"A component is a static abstraction with plugs" [41].
-Ports represent these plugs and are the interaction points [51] of components.
+"A component is a static abstraction with plugs" [33].
+Ports represent these plugs and are the interaction points [2] of components.
 This means that all that is possible on a component, such as service invocation, have to be done through its ports.
 The port construct is present in almost all component models but with different semantics.
-In component models that support ports, they are either unidirectional such as in or bi-directional.
-Through unidirectional ports such as in Component J [48] or Fractal [9], a component provides or requires a set of services through its ports.
-In ArchJava [2] or UML 2.0 [12], ports are bi-directional and a component both requires and provides services through each of its ports.
+In component models that support ports, they are either unidirectional or bi-directional.
+Through unidirectional ports such as in Component [9] or Fractal [11], a component provides or requires a set of services through its ports.
+In ArchJava [10] or UML 2.0 [32], ports are bi-directional and a component both requires and provides services through each of its ports.